Patrick Boyer: Writer and publisher

 J. Patrick Boyer is author of more than twenty books, dozens of feature articles, and hundreds of newspaper columns.

 Boyer also owns and operates publishing houses "Muskoka Books" and "Blue Butterfly Books."
-In 2010 he consolidated Blue Butterfly's publishing operations with those of Dundurn Press.
+In 2010, he consolidated Blue Butterfly's publishing operations with those of Dundurn Press.

 Personal life

 Patrick Boyer married Corinne Mudde of the Netherlands on August 15, 1970.
 She had worked in the foreign service of the Netherlands.
 She was an ardent advocate for women's rights, endangered species, and the environment.
 She was an investigator in the Ontario Ombudsman's Office, and chaired the Parliamentary Spouses Committee on Soviet Jewry.
-In 1995, Corinne Boyer succumbed to ovarian cancer, after surviving two prior battles with cancer, a malignant melanoma in 1979 and a breast tumor in 1991.
+In 1995, Corinne Boyer succumbed to ovarian cancer, after surviving two prior battles with cancer, a melanoma in 1979 and a breast tumor in 1991.
 In the years before she died, and largely because of her own experiences with cancers afflicting females, she fought for increased funding for women's health research.
 In 1997, Patrick Boyer founded the Corinne Boyer Fund which was dedicated to advancing research into ovarian cancer, improving detection and treatment, and raising awareness of the disease in Canada.
 In 1998, the Corinne Boyer Fund and the University of Ottawa established the Corinne Boyer Chair in Ovarian Cancer Research and Treatment, within the Faculty of Medicine.
 In 1999, the organization's name was changed to National Ovarian Cancer Association, now Ovarian Cancer Canada.
 In June 2014, at a ceremony in Vancouver, Patrick received the Virginia Greene Award for Leadership on Ovarian Cancer.